-Holbrook’s was the highest-selling Worcestershire sauce in the world.
-It still holds the majority of the Worcestershire sauce market in Australia.
+Holbrook’s was the highest-selling Worcestershire sauce in the world, and remains the market leader in Australia.

 The English Midlands were rapidly displacing London as the centre of the British malting and brewing industry by the 1860s.

 John Leslie Tompson (1841 – 1901) established a malt vinegar brewery at Ashted Row, Birmingham in 1868.
 Financial capital was provided by his father, a wealthy maltster.

 Tompson & Co began to manufacture pickles and sauces from 1875.
 A Worcestershire sauce was introduced, from an old Indian recipe.
 It was cold-brewed, a method that allegedly resulted in a smoother and fruitier sauce.
 It took between two to five years to produce, and used 27 different ingredients, including brandy and sherry.

 William Daniel Holbrook (1842 – 1913) was appointed manager of the North of England office from 1874.
 He was soon taking large orders, particularly for the Worcestershire sauce.
 John Tompson decided to name the line of sauces and pickles after his leading salesman.